factcast/factcast/factcast-site/documentation/content/setup/server/fatjar.md

 ```

-In order to run a simple example Factcast Server, you could enter the project **factcast-examples/factcast-example-server]** and run
+In order to run a simple example Factcast server, you could enter the project **factcast-examples/factcast-example-server** and run

 ```sh
 mvn spring-boot:run